victorevox/floating_pullup_card/README.md

   /// Defines a callback to be called when a user taps outside the card
   /// If function returns [FloatingPullUpState] it will change state to the returned one
   /// Take into account that this is not getting called if a widget inside body is already handling a `Gesture` final FloatingPullUpState Function() onOutsideTap;

+  /// If true, this will show an overlay behind the card tht obscures content behind
+  /// Defaults to[false]
+  final bool withOverlay;

+  /// Defines the `color` of the overlay , this only takes effect of [withOverlayOption] is true final Color overlayColor;
 ```

 ## More Screenshots